dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 A Docker image is a read-only template for your application.
 Basically an image is a collection of files that your application needs in order to run.

-For example an image could contain a Linux operating system like Debian with Apache and your Drupal project files.
+For example an image could contain a Linux distribution like Debian with Apache and your Drupal project files.

 It is very similar conceptually to a tarball, which is a collection of files and directories which you can move around as a single unit.
 Docker image is